PVSSLR/pvsslr.github.io/Courses.md

 <h3> Beginning Fortran for Science and Engineering Students, Udemy, August 2019</h3>

 <p align="justify">As we know Fortran is a legacy languages.I was lucky to find this course since  its hard to find tutorials or a course based on fortran.
-This course covers the basic syntax part of fortran95.
+This course covers the basic syntax  of fortran.
 Good for those who want to experience fortran.</p>

 <h3>  Geoprocessing using python, IIRS-ISRO Outreach Programme, July 2019 </h3>